jeremytammik/tbc/a/1901_bim360_team_to_docs.md

 The sample tool source code, full documentation and demo is hosted in the [forge-rcw.file.migration-revit.addon GitHub repository](https://github.com/JohnOnSoftware/forge-rcw.file.migration-revit.addon).

-Enjoy coding with Revit & Forge & BIM360, and please feel free to enhance the sample based on your needs.
+Enjoy coding with Revit, Forge and BIM360, and please feel free to enhance the sample based on your needs.
+Pull requests are always welcome.

 Ever so many thanks to Zhong for implementing and sharing this useful and important utility!